Transactions

 lock with the correspondingchild_key

-. - Creating a new node attribute, as well as changing or deleting an existing attribute is accompanied by taking a
+. - Creating a new node attribute, as well as changing or deleting an existing attribute is accompanied by an acquisition of a

 shared